PaulShpilsher/instalike/README.md

   - POST /api/users/login

  Posts:
-  - GET /api/posts
+  - GET /api/posts - get all posts
-  - GET /api/posts/:postId
+  - GET /api/posts/:postId - get a post by id
-  - POST /api/posts
+  - POST /api/posts - creates a post
-  - PUT /api/posts/:postId
+  - PUT /api/posts/:postId - updates a post by id (only authors are allowed to update)
-  - DELETE /api/posts/:postId
+  - DELETE /api/posts/:postId - deletes a post by id (only authors are allowed to delete)
-  - POST /api/posts/:postId/attachment
+  - POST /api/posts/:postId/attachment - attaches a multimedia file to post (only authors are allowed to update)
-  - POST /api/posts/:postId/like
+  - POST /api/posts/:postId/like - likes a post (likes are limited to 1 per user)

+Post comments:
+  - POST/api/posts/{postId}/comments - creates a new post comment
+  - GET /api/posts/{postId}/comments - gets a list of post's comments by id

 Multimedia:
-  - GET /media/attachments/{attachmentId}
+  - GET /media/attachments/{attachmentId} - downloads a attached multimedia file by id.

 ## TODO <a name = "todo"></a>
-- Likes
-- Comments
+- Tests
 - File storage